holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/00_card_sorting/lesson_plan.md

 ## Lesson Plan

 This introduces to the concept of sorting.
-It has groups interively improve their algorithm over time.
+It has groups iteratively improve their algorithm over time.

 Length of lesson: 20-30 minutes.